JochemvanderSpek/Canvas3D/README.md

 ##Getting started

 In order to run all the examples, you have to start a webserver in the directory where all the examples reside.
-To do this, open a terminal
+To do this on OSX, open a terminal

     Applications/utilities/terminal